 4. Ecological balance

 The integrity of the ecology – the harmonious coexistence of organisms and their environment is preserved by biodiversity.
 Some of the main aspects can be explained through:

 - Decomposition.
 Biodiversity conservation protects decomposers – organisms that aid in the breakdown of waste organic matter.
-Decomposition is thus an important part of the food chain as it transforms the waste of dead organic matter which is then converted into other biochemical that are availed for primary producers.
+Decomposition is thus an essential part of the food chain as it transforms the waste of dead organic matter, which is then converted into other biochemicals that are availed for primary producers.

 - Climate.
 The maintenance of the micro, local or regional climate is determined and regulated by biodiversity.
-Biodiversity achieves this through influencing the air turbulence, temperature, and precipitation.
+Biodiversity achieves this by influencing the air turbulence, temperature, and precipitation.

 5. Ethical value for every form of life in the environment